 What if I am not from the UK, I cannot provide a UK guarantor and my letting agent/landlord won’t accept one from my home country?

 Some EU or international students end up being asked to pay more than one month’s rent in advance as a way of getting around the problem of providing a guarantor.
-However, obviously, before you consider offering substantial sums of advance rent to your prospective landlord/agent, you would have to think very carefully before so doing and you should always check that the landlord/letting agent is a legitimate enterprise.
-[Please see our web on Avoiding Housing Scams].
+However, obviously, before you consider offering substantial sums of advance rent to your prospective landlord/agent, you would have to think very carefully before so doing and you should always check that the landlord/letting agent is legitimate.
 Also, you would have to calculate whether the extra amount to pay is a reasonable sum or even affordable.

-For instance, things to watch for, would be to ensure that the accommodation is suitable for you to live in, in an area that you feel comfortable in, and easily commutable distance, confident that the service offered by the landlord/letting agent is professional, that is not fraudulent or a scam, and that the landlord/letting agent are fully registered and the property is HMO compliant where more than three unrelated tenants live together.
+Some things to watch for would include ensuring that the accommodation is suitable for you to live in, in an area that you feel comfortable in, and easily commutable distance, confident that the service offered by the landlord/letting agent is professional, that is not fraudulent or a scam, and that the landlord/letting agent are fully registered and the property is HMO compliant where more than three unrelated tenants live together.

 Professional guarantor services such as Housing Hand and UK Guarantor